-So, let’s first discuss what exactly is Black coffee and Black tea
+What exactly is Black coffee and Black tea?

 When the green leaves from a bush named Camellia Sinesis are exposed to moist air rich in oxygen, they turn from green to a dark brownish-black colour.
 This process is known as Oxidation and this results in a fully oxidized tea known as “Black tea”.

 Our friend Coffee is made from roasted coffee beans which are actually the seeds of berries from the Coffea plant.
 Black coffee is just coffee without any whiteners or milk in to change the colour.
 Hence the name "black" coffee as it is coffee with just water.
 This type of coffee is usually stronger, and you can use any type of coffee to have a cup of black coffee.

 When we talk about tea or coffee, the major terms that we do get to read are – ‘Anti-oxidants’ and ‘caffeine’.

 For sure, both of these elements have a major role to play for both tea and coffee.

 What are antioxidants and why are they supposed to be good for the body?